 Banks are increasingly partnering with fintech companies to integrate digital processes in their businesses.
 Traditional banks are often too big to be digitized overnight.
 Phased digitization has also caused fragmentation.
 Hence, banks can partner with fintech companies and startups to bring innovation and convenience to their customers.
 The partnerships can be for various reasons.
 For instance, Commerzbank partnered with IDnow to help verify customers over video calls.
 FidorBank has partnered with CurrencyCloud for its e-Payment system.
 Similarly, Bankia collaborated with Euro bits to provide invoicing services for SMEs.

 Today, customers expect more from their favorite brands.
 For instance, people want to be associated with institutions that care for society and environment.
 And people do not hesitate to contribute to a cause.
 Banks can help their customers create a positive impact on the planet.
 It will help them stand out in the competitive market.

 For example, the green fintech initiative: a collaboration between fintech and climate tech, makes banking sustainable.
 Banking solutions like Tomorrow and Bunq promise to make digital banking more sustainable.
 Platforms like Beyonic provides digital payment solutions to SMEs in Africa.
-Similarly, Tanda offers alternative financial solutions to the underbanked.

 The pandemic reminded every business of its purpose and what it has to offer to its clients.
 Customers expect banks and financial institutions to have their back, understand them, and help them out actively.
 The shift to digital that started way before the pandemic has suddenly accelerated.
 This situation has also provided financial brands with an opportunity to rethink their purpose, modify their mission statement and make the digital banking experience more personal, empathetic, and understanding.